Residency & Visas

 Right to Work?
 Yes, full rights.
 No right to work in Cyprus.
 No. Work must be strictly for foreign entities.
 No local employment, but can be a Director of the invested company.

 Key Requirement Proof of employment, self-employment, or funds & health insurance.
-Proof of annual income €24,000+ (approx) from abroad & bank account.
-Proof of stable net monthly income of €3,500+.
-Minimum €300,000 investment + €50,000 annual foreign income.
+Proof of annual income from abroad, commonly at least EUR 24,000 for the main applicant plus dependents.
+Proof of stable net monthly income of at least EUR 3,500, plus dependents.
+Minimum EUR 300,000 qualifying investment plus secured annual income, normally at least EUR 50,000 plus dependents.

 Validity Indefinite (5 years for self-employed/students).
 1 year, renewable annually.
 1 year, renewable for up to two more years.
 Permanent (for life), provided you visit every 2 years.

-Application Form MEU1 MVIS6 Category 2.8 MIP1
+Application Form MEU1 Visitor temporary residence application / VIS route Category 2.8 MIP2

 Detailed Breakdown of Each Permit

-💡 Can You Afford to Retire or Live Here?
+Can You Afford to Retire or Live Here?

-3. For Remote Workers: The Digital Nomad Visa
+3. Remote Workers: Cyprus Digital Nomad Visa

-🧮 Calculate Your Investment Costs
+Calculate Your Investment Costs

 Official Resources (2026 Verified)